 CDMOs understand the work required to carry a project from the proof-of-concept stage through scale-up for clinical studies, and ultimately, commercial manufacture.

-Pharmaceutical companies with strong scale-up and commercialization expertise may prefer a CRO, while those with some preformulation capabilities but little experience with technology transfer and scale-up might prefer a CDMO.
+Pharmaceutical companies with strong scale-up and commercialization expertise may prefer a CRO, while those with some preformulation capabilities but little experience with technology transfer and scale-up process might prefer a CDMO.
 Emerging and smaller pharmaceutical firms with limited resources that rely heavily on outsourcing partners for most aspects of the drug development process also tend to prefer CDMOs, as do larger firms wanting to simplify their supply chains.

 Whatever the extent of your needs, the company you choose must have extensive formulation-development experience given that your goal is to commercialize new drug products and get them into the hands of patients as quickly as possible.